Director's Spotlight

 In Kyoiku otogi manga: Usagi to kame, Sanae Yamamoto pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate Kyoiku otogi manga: Usagi to kame, one must consider the cinematic climate of 1924.
-During this period, Japan was undergoing significant artistic shifts, and Sanae Yamamoto was at the forefront of this Animation movement, often challenging established norms.
+During this period, Japan was undergoing significant artistic shifts, and Sanae Yamamoto was at the forefront of this Short movement, often challenging established norms.

 | Cinematography | Deep Focus |